mrochard/EF_in_Legal_CQA/README.md

+# Reproducing: Expert finding in the Legal Community Question Answering
+HOFMANN Christopher, ROCHARD Matthieu, POREMBA Pascal (10.5281/zenodo.7591609)

-# Expert Finding in Legal Community Question Answering
+### Original: Expert Finding in Legal Community Question Answering
 Arian Askari, Suzan Verberne, and Gabriella Pasi. *Expert Finding in Legal Community Question Answering*.
 ECIR 2022 (short).

 If you use this work, please cite as: